 Quantum Foods has fully integrated egg and broiler businesses with access to superior genetics in both fields.
-The Feed Producing Unit has state-of-the-art manufacturing facilities and a strategic alliance with an international company to ensure cutting edge technology transfer.
+The animal feeds business unit has state-of-the-art manufacturing facilities and a strategic alliance with an international company to ensure cutting edge technology transfer.

 Quantum Foods’ head office is situated in the town of Wellington in the Western Cape.

-The company was established as a means to benefit from the bran off-take of the Pioneer Group’s milling business – today it is a self-contained business and has four focus areas:
+The company was originally established as a means to benefit from the bran off-take of the Pioneer Food Group’s milling business – today it is a self-contained business and has four focus areas:

 - Animal Feeds